TL;DR: Is Granola AI Worth It in 2026?

 A 5 star review for Granola on G2.

-This particular verified user says that Granola makes transcriptions and follow ups “a breeze.”
-It produces “clean, reliable meeting transcripts and smart follow-up summaries without any fluff.”
+This particular verified user says that Granola makes transcriptions and follow ups “a breeze,” praising the clean transcripts and the summaries that skip the padding.
 I can attest to that.
 The transcripts are generally clean, if a little clunky as they’re stuck in a small box.

-As a small negative, the user highlights that “sometimes the speaker attribution isn’t perfect on larger group calls, but it’s minor and improving.”
+As a small negative, the same user notes that speaker attribution isn’t always right on larger group calls, though they describe it as minor and improving.

 A 2/5 star review of Granola on ProductHunt.

 Andrew Wang rated Granola 2/5 because it doesn’t work for the Chinese language.
-He does say, however, that “Granola is great for English.”
+He does add that “Granola is great for English.”
+Granola’s own language list backs him up: ten languages on desktop, and Chinese isn’t one of them.

 Meanwhile, both Den on Rails and Jorge Escobar gave Granola 4 stars.
-Den struggled to get it set up on his Mac, but to make matters worse, he couldn’t find any contact points on both the website and the app to share his problem.
+Den struggled to get it set up on his Mac, and couldn’t find any contact points on the website or the app to report the problem.

 Two 4 star reviews of Granola on ProductHunt.

-Jorge on the other hand was using it with his Google Workspace account but wanted his wife to use it on an Outlook account.
-This was a no-go for Granola (they apparently drop to bits if you use anything other than a Google Workspace email).
-Jorge describes the problem as a “must-solve issue” for Granola to really take off.
+Jorge was using it with his Google Workspace account but wanted his wife to use it on an Outlook account.
+That was a no-go at the time, and he describes the problem as a “must-solve issue” for Granola to really take off.
+It’s since been solved: Microsoft accounts sign in fine now, along with personal Gmail.
 Besides that hiccup, he had a positive experience with the app.

 Back on Reddit, some users share concerns.